r-lib/pillar/revdep/cran.md

 ## revdepcheck results

-We checked 6567 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 143 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 36 new problems
+ * We saw 34 new problems
- * We failed to check 108 packages
+ * We failed to check 20 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* akc
+  checking examples ...
+ERROR
+  checking re-building of vignette outputs ...
+WARNING

 * anomalize
   checking examples ...
 ERROR